alastria/alastria-identity/dev-tools/createFakeIdentities/README.md

 }
 var env = envs.GANACHE;
 ```
-If your option is not preconfigured, please, be a good guy: add a new case sentence in the switch(env) and create a pull request in this repository :two_hearts:
+If your option is not preconfigured, please, be a good guy: add a new case sentence in the switch(env) and create a pull request in this repository :innocent:

 Enjoy it!